-When the meetings are reoccurring, everyone get accustomed to be accountable to each other.
-The urge to show progress throughout the week, motivates people to start work everyday.
+When the meetings are reoccurring, everyone gets accustomed to being accountable to each other.
+The urge to show progress throughout the week, motivates people to start work every day.

 Having someone to be accountable towards, create an environment of growth.

-Meetings with colleagues and peers is one of the most common human interaction at the every office.
-When we started working from home, we were entering into uncharted territory.
-Half a year later, we have figured out what is importance of working from an office.
+Meetings with colleagues and peers are one of the most common human interactions at every office.
+When we started working from home, we were entering uncharted territory.
+Half a year later, we have figured out what is the importance of working from an office.

 The more quick conversations you have with your fellow workmates, the faster you can grow!